 We bought this Husker bull from Tic Tac Toe Ranch in their 1967 annual sale.
 He was the son of Silver Crest Sunrise and several of his daughters have been retained in our herd.

-Born into the ranching family of C.B Whitehead of Brady, Texas, Lloyd Whitehead has known ranching all his life.
+Born into the ranching family of C.B Whitehead of Brady, Texas, Loyd Whitehead has known ranching all his life.
 Loyd bought RCR in 1958, and has added ranches in Fort McKavett, Schleicher, and Tom Green County.
 Today, he has 6 additional ranches where he devotes his time and attention.

-Lloyd has remained active in various civic organizations and leadership positions.
+Loyd has remained active in various civic organizations and leadership positions.
 Below are to name a few:

 - President of Edward’s Burn Association

 - Director and past President of Concho Hereford Association

 - 15 years as Director of TX Hereford Association and past President

 - Director and past President of American Hereford Association